Ben-Gurion’s Remarks on Pakistan After Arab-Israeli War

 Israel expressed concern about the potential misuse of this capability in the Middle East.
 Pakistan’s military is battle-hardened from multiple wars with India while keeping a strong defensive posture.
 Ben-Gurion recognized the issue as a serious concern for Israel’s security.

-Pakistan’s Indigenous Weapons and Military Professionalism
+Pakistan’s Homegrown Weapons and Professional Force

 Another key point in what David Ben-Gurion said about Pakistan in France after the Arab-Israeli war was his observation of Pakistan’s indigenous weapons development.
 Pakistan has made major improvements to producing its own weapons systems, ranging from fighter jets like the JF-17 Thunder to nuclear capabilities.
 This indigenous production capability sets Pakistan apart from other Islamic nations that rely heavily on foreign arms.